mikeroyal/Qt-Guide/README.md

    - Debugging JavaScript functions.
    - Executing JavaScript expressions.
    - Inspecting QML properties.

+[PyQt](http://www.riverbankcomputing.com/software/pyqt/) is a set of Python v2 and v3 bindings for Qt and runs on all platforms supported by Qt including Windows, MacOS/X and Linux.

+[PySide](http://qt-project.org/wiki/PySide) is a project that provides LGPL-licensed Python bindings for the Qt.
+It also includes complete toolchain for rapidly generating bindings for any Qt-based C++ class hierarchies.

+[PyOtherSide](http://thp.io/2011/pyotherside/) is a Qt 5 QML Plugin that provides access to a Python 3 interpreter from QML.

+[Qml.Net](https://github.com/pauldotknopf/Qml.Net) is a cross-platform integration of Qml/QtQuick for .NET Core/.NET Framework/Mono.
+It is a binding that brings .NET types into JavaScript with full interoperability.

+[DOtherside](https://github.com/filcuc/DOtherSide) is a C language library for creating bindings for the Qt QML language

+[QxOrm library](http://www.qxorm.com/) is an Object Relational Mapping (ORM) library for C++/Qt developers.

+[QtMongo](https://github.com/manuels/QtMongo) is a Bindings for QML to MongoDB.

+[QmlSql](https://github.com/JosephMillsAtWork/QmlSql) is a  couple of wrapper classes that are for QSql.

+[Sqlite-editor-qtqml](https://github.com/ndesai/sqlite-editor-qtqml) is a SQLite Editor written in Qt+QML.

+[QML CVCamera](https://github.com/chili-epfl/qml-cvcamera) is a QML wrapper for fast camera access using OpenCV.
+It works on desktop and Android.

+[Pot](https://github.com/carlonluca/pot) is a Raspberry Pi accelerated video/image rendering with Qt: custom QML components and QtMultimedia backend.

+[QtJoysticks](https://github.com/alex-spataru/QJoysticks) is a library allows your Qt application to read input from both real joysticks/gamepads (using SDL) and a virtual joystick (using the keyboard).

+[QmlPedalboard](https://github.com/danieloneill/QmlPedalboard) is a Udev rule, a tiny Arduino program, a Qml Component, and a test Qml app to interface a pedal board with QML.

+[QtFirebase](https://github.com/Larpon/QtFirebase) is an effort to bring the Firebase C++ API to Qt + QML.

 [GammaRay™](https://marketplace.qt.io/collections/qt-tools/products/gammaray-1) is a debugger that allows the user to observe behavior and data structures of Qt code inside their program live at runtime.